JamesSkemp/words/content/post/a-spaceship-explodes-in-space-with-one-of-two-components-to-blame-part-1.md

 +++
-title = "A spaceship explodes in space, with one of two components to blame - Part 1" summary = "What if there is an equal chance of two components causing the exact same state of affairs?" draft = false comments = true date = "2007-07-14T20:48:00-05:00"
+title = "A spaceship explodes in space, with one of two components to blame - Part 1" description = "What if there is an equal chance of two components causing the exact same state of affairs?" draft = false comments = true date = "2007-07-14T20:48:00-05:00"